dotansimha/graphql-code-generator/docs/plugins/flow.md

 title: Flow Types
 ---

-The `graphql-codegen-flow` plugin generates Flow types based on your `GraphQLSchema`.
+The `@graphql-codegen/flow` plugin generates Flow types based on your `GraphQLSchema`.

 It generates types for your entire schema: types, input types, enum, interface, scalar and union.